 Tags: Office, trick

-- how to turn a hyperlink off
+- how to turn off all hyperlinks in word microsoft 2010

 - How to Change and Use Timezone (Tzutil) in Windows 7